SmithLiu95/Image-Perceived-Emotion-Assessment/README.md

 # Continuous Emotion Prediction for Image

-Emotions can be described using 2 values, arousal and valence (VA).
+Emotions can be described by arousal and valence (VA).
 Some papers also use 3 values (arousal, valence and dominance) (VAD) to describe.
 Continuous Emotion Prediction is to estimate the VA or VAD values

 The performance of the baseline is as follows